 The term ‘Hay’ is used to describe any grass, cereal, legume, or herbaceous plant that is cut at peak nutritional value for animal fodder.
 The colour of hay can vary from green to golden.

-Hay is not to be confused with ‘Straw’.
+Straw – is not to be confused with hay because sometimes they can look similar.
 Straw is the by product of cereal crops – the grain sucks up all the nutrients produced from the stems & leaves, when the grains and any remaining fodder are salvaged, the depleted stalks left behind become the straw which is best used only for bedding.

-Timothy – you will find that Timothy hay (grass) is the least available in Australia yet still talked about a lot as it’s grown and marketed predominately in America, big brands import it into Australia in small bags at high prices, few grow it specifically for our small pets in Australia.
-It grows only well in areas with good rainfall or irrigation, cooler nights, and warmer days – Timothy Hay is popular because of its great nutrient content which can closely be compared to oaten hay.
-It values are fibre 33% protein 11% & calcium 0.6%.
+Timothy – you will find that timothy hay (grass) is the least available in Australia as it’s predominately grown in the US.
+It is marketed heavily across America as the go to variety.
+Some big brands do import it into Australia, often found in small bags at high prices, this is due to the difficult nature of import rules & regulations which must be adhered to.
+Very few grow it specifically for our small pets in Australia as it only grows well in areas with good rainfall or irrigation, cooler nights, and warmer days – Timothy hay is popular because of its great nutrient content which can closely be compared to oaten hay.
+It values are fiber 33% protein 11% & calcium 0.6%.
 It can be fed freely to your rabbit & guinea pig throughout the entirety of their lives.

-In Australia the most common hay is Oaten , this is considered a cereal grass crop.
-There are lots of different varieties – each one has unique properties.
-Some are best for grain production, drought tolerance, disease resistance etc. Certain areas will choose to grow certain varieties based on their climate and production requirement.
+Oaten Hay – In Australia the most common hay is oaten, I’m going to elaborate on this variety a little more than the others as it’s my preferred hay for our rabbits.
+Oaten hay is considered a cereal grass crop. there are lots of different varieties – each one has unique properties.
+It’s known for excellent grain production, drought tolerance & being disease resistance etc. Certain areas will choose to grow certain varieties of oaten based on their climate and production requirement.
 Oaten hay is considered as the most well-rounded, most available hay suiting all the stages of your rabbit & guinea pigs’ life & can be fed unlimited.
 It has a fibre content of around 31%, protein 10% & calcium 0.5%.
 Oaten crops are more resilient in our varying weather patterns, growing exceptionally well in Western Australia but found in every state.

 So why is hay so important?
 80% of your rabbit / guinea pig diet should consist of quality hay.